epsil/gll/README.md

    (lambda (str)
      (let ((result (a str)))
        (match result
-         [(success tree tail) result]
+         [(success val rest) result]
          [failure (b str)])))))
 ```

 This combinator returns a memoized parser.
-We can memoize all the combinators in this way.
+We can memoize all the functions in this way.

 There is one more wrinkle to sort out.
 Because of the way Racket evaluates function arguments, it is currently troublesome to define self-referential grammars: